litvinkokolya/pavepo-test-task/README.md

 3. Build and run the containers: sudo docker compose up --build
+   If you use another port - change port in YANDEX_REDIRECT_URI!

 4. Edit with your credentials (client_id) this url and open: